 NZ’s most photographed building is Dunedin’s Railway Station made of NZ bluestone with mosaic floors.

 Dunedin’s art trail has an increasing number of blank walls transformed into murals by local and international artists.
 I photographed some and captured others, crediting DunedinStreetArt.co.nz

 3. The Otago Peninsula-Stunning Wildlife Hotspot

-A scenic coastal road curves and clings to the edge of the harbor…”be careful to avoid an impromptu marine adventure“.
-We did not drive into the sea, we tramped along paddocks (pastures), were followed by cows, saw a wildcat on a ridge, and found landscapes begging to be painted.
+A scenic coastal road curves and clings to the edge of the harbor…”be careful to avoid an impromptu marine adventure” and do not drive into the sea.
+Tramp along paddocks (pastures) – we were followed by cows, saw a wildcat on a ridge, and found landscapes begging to be painted.

 Taiaroa Head Albatross Colony

-We joined birdwatchers (aka twitchers) at viewing platforms and watched “clumsy giants” soaring and landing at the world’s only mainland albatross colony.
-My photos were inadequate, so to show how big and beautiful the birds are, I credit the Royal Albatross Center and Dept. of Conservation.
+Join birdwatchers (aka twitchers) at viewing platforms and watch “clumsy giants” soaring and landing at the world’s only mainland albatross colony.
+To show how big and beautiful the birds are, credit the Royal Albatross Center and Dept. of Conservation for these photos.

 Yellow-eyed penguins have a pale yellow band of feathers around yellow eyes and pink feet.
 Population decline indicates the possibility of local extinction in 20-40 years.
 Penguin Place is a sanctuary at which you can see them in rehab, on nests, or coming ashore.